 A. Your proxy will be voted according to the instructions you provide.
-If you complete and submit your proxy but do not otherwise provide instructions on how to vote your shares, your shares will be voted (i) "FOR" the individuals nominated to serve as members of our Board of Directors, (ii) "FOR" the amendment to the Certificate of Incorporation to increase the number of authorized shares of the Company's Common Stock, (iii) "FOR" the amendment to the Certificate of Incorporation to increase the frequency of the dividend payment on the Company's Series A Preferred Stock from quarterly to monthly, (iv) "FOR" the amendment to the Company's 2013 Stock Incentive Plan to increase the number of shares of the Company's Common Stock issuable thereunder, and (v) "FOR" the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2020.
+If you complete and submit your proxy but do not otherwise provide instructions on how to vote your shares, your shares will be voted (i) "FOR" the individuals nominated to serve as members of our Board of Directors, (ii) "FOR" the amendment to amend the Amended and Restated Certificate of Incorporation, as amended, of the Company (the "Certificate of Incorporation") in Article IV, Section A, to increase the number of authorized shares of the Company's Common Stock from 150,000,000 to 170,000,000, and (iii) "FOR" the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021.
 Presently, our Board does not know of any other matter that may come before the Annual Meeting.
 However, your proxies are authorized to vote on your behalf, using their discretion, on any other business that properly comes before the Annual Meeting.